ksco/rvemu/README.md

 ## Features

-1. Fast, much faster than QEMU.
+1. Fast, close to native speed in some cases.
-2. Runs on all architectures.
+2. Platform independent, runs on all architectures.
 3. Tiny, and easy to understand.

 ## TODOs